Wood

 Woven Table

-This past semester I presented a body of work for my thesis exhibition based around the study of craft traditions of the American North East; namely green woodworking and Black-Ash basketry.
+At the end of my undergraduate studies, I presented a body of work for my thesis exhibition based around the study of craft traditions of the American North East; namely green woodworking and Black-Ash basketry.
 The centerpiece of the collection is this table.
-It was built using greenworking tools and techniques and features a range of adapted Black Ash basketry practices to create wooden hinges, and a weight bearing suspension surface.
-The table accompanies a wall hanging cabinet, which investigates my families’ histories of playing cards.
-In tandem, the two pieces explore lineage, both artisanal and craft ethnography and familial and personal introspection
+It was built using greenwood working tools and techniques and features a range of adapted Black Ash basketry practices to create wooden hinges, and a weight bearing suspension surface.

 Woven Chair